NC State Extension Publications

 Skip to Symptoms and Signs

-While usually found on low growing leaves, frogeye leaf spot can spread to all leaves of the plant.
-Lesions begin as small, sunken white/tan spots (Figure 1).
-Mature leaf spots are round or ovoid and approximately a cm in diameter (Figure 2).
-Spots are characterized by a dark brown margin with a pale tan/white middle.
+Frog eye lesions begin as small (<1-1mm), round to ovoid (Figure 1), sunken white/tan spots (Figure 2).
+As the lesions grow up to 15 mm, they generally have a reddish-to-dark brown margin with tan-to-gray centers.
 On green leaves, a yellow halo can be seen extending out from the dark margin.
-When the dark colored fruiting bodies (stroma) are created, a black area can be seen in the center of the spot that resembles pepper flakes.
-The conidia emerge from these stroma, and under magnification appear as long, thin, and hair-like with a gradual, uniform curve along its length.
+A black area can be seen in the center of older lesions, as the dark colored fruiting bodies (pseudostromata) are produced (Mulder and Holliday, 1974).
+Conidiophores and conidia emerge from these stroma, and under magnification appear as long, thin, and hair-like with a gradual, uniform curve along its length (Mulder and Holliday, 1974).

 Frogeye leaf spot lesions